ahmed-elshamy23/Note-Counting-Machine/README.md

 - The raspberry pi captures an image through a camera, runs an AI image classification model and calculates the amount of money
 - A UART frame is sent back to arduino UNO to display the amount of money on the LCD

+---
+**NOTE**

-**_NOTE:_** Make sure to install the required python modules on your raspberry pi and check the project description document for further information.
+Make sure to install the required python modules on your raspberry pi and check the project description document for further information.

+---